In-Season Strategy: Saving Your Fantasy Baseball Season

 As I see it there are two aspects of in-season strategy that stand a chance of helping your team get back in the money.

 The first is in targeting players who, for various reasons, have started the season off slow, but have the obvious potential to produce big the rest of the way.
-I’m going to hit on these buy-low type players in the next installment of this series.
+These are the buy-lows we all here plenty about.
+You’re going to see plenty of that from my cohorts at FantraxHQ over the next few weeks.

 This week, I want to explore an alternative way to gain some fantasy ground.
 This in-season strategy isn’t so much focused on acquiring specific players, but more on how to exploit the scoring categories of 5 X 5 Roto.
 This strategy may not be able to get you back up to the top of your league, but it can help you maximize your team’s point potential and get within sniffing distance of a money finish.